corpus-io/dm3-spec/docs/whitepaper/whitepaper.md

 - **Modular Design and Extensions**
 The dm3 protocol embraces a modular design, allowing for the incorporation of various extensions and optional features.
 This adaptability tailors its functionalities to diverse messaging needs, from private peer-to-peer conversations to group communication.

 ### 2.3.
-Communication as a Public Good
+Communication as a Public Good ???

-2.3.1.
-Censorship resistant
+#### 2.3.1.
-2.3.2.
 Open Source - Open Standards

-2.3.3.
+#### 2.3.2.
 Inclusivity and Accessability

-2.3.4.
+#### 2.3.3.
 Community

+#### 2.3.4.
+Censorship resistance

 ## 3. The dm3 Protocol

-The dm3 protocol provides a decentralized, end-to-end encrypted messaging protocol for Web3, aiming to bridge interoperability gaps across platforms without compromising security, privacy, or user experience, thereby transforming the messaging ecosystem for a connected and self-sovereign communication future
+The dm3 protocol provides a decentralized, end-to-end encrypted, messaging protocol, aiming to bridge interoperability gaps across platforms without compromising security, privacy, or user experience, thereby transforming the messaging ecosystem for a connected and self-sovereign communication future.

 ### 3.1.
 The Mission

 Our mission sets the stage for a new era of communication in Web3 by breaking down the barriers set by centralized Web2 platforms and establishing new standards for user-centric, self-sovereign communication.
+The focus is not on replacing existing and established solutions or driving them out of the market, but on connecting them.
+At the same time, however, the dm3 protocol is intended to provide new solutions with a suitable basis for setting up modern communication in such a way that security, privacy, interoperability, and the user's self-sovereignty are at the very center of attention.

 ### 3.2.
 The Vision

 We see a world where individuals communicate freely and securely, where privacy is upheld as a fundamental right, and where the power dynamics of centralized platforms are rebalanced in favor of users.
+Beginning with web3 messaging, dm3 protocol will establish a connected messaging ecosystem that enables the users self-sovereignly to manage their communication and messaging solutions and being interoperable with others without compromising their security, privacy, and UX.

 ### 3.3.
 The Core Protocol

 #### 3.3.1.
 Message Relay Network

+There are various approaches to implementing decentralized communication.
+It is important that an infrastructure is implemented that is not controlled by or dependent on one party (organization or company).
+With dm3, the infrastructure is based on a decentralized **Message Relay Node Network**.
+These relay nodes (delivery service) are independent and have the task of temporarily storing messages (message cache) until they are picked up by the recipient.
+As soon as the messages have been retrieved and processed by the recipient, they are deleted.

+Each recipient decides for themselves which relay nodes they want to be connected to and thus via which nodes they can be reached.
+They can operate their own message relay node, use the node of a specific service or use public independent nodes.
+Since the relay nodes do not redistribute the messages in the network, this type of distributed network is easily scalable by adding further nodes.

+The nodes can also perform other tasks, e.g. for extended privacy, or they can also act as a gateway to other protocols and services.
+In this case, the relay node would receive a message and then inject it into the other network or service.
+This makes them crucial building blocks for interoperability.

+The message relay nodes are expressly not intended for the permanent storage of messages, but this is the task of the clients, which do this locally, in a cloud service, or even in a decentralized data store, depending on requirements and implementation.

 #### 3.3.2.
 Communication Profile Registry

+To enable secure encrypted and tamper-proof communication, various public keys and information about how messages can be delivered must be published.
+To enable a decentralized, permissionless and censorship-resistant architecture, the registry that publishes this information (communication profile) must be centrally accessible and yet decentralized.
+A central service provider cannot assume this function.
+Web3 technology lends itself precisely to this, with a blockchain-based registry taking on this task.

+Such a communication profile contains:

+- **Encryption key:** public keys for end-to-end encryption
+- **Signature key:** public keys for signatures
+- **Delivery Information:** Information on which message relay nodes can be used to deliver the messages.

+The dm3 protocol uses ENS (Ethereum Name Service) for this registry.
+Each ENS name (or sub-name) can hold a text record that contains the profile.

 #### 3.3.3.
-Address- and Token-based Function
+Cross-chain, L2s, and Cloud-Services

+Registries from other sources (be it other chains (cross-chain), L2s, Identity profiles, or even cloud services) can also be integrated via customized resolvers (via CCIP - Cross-Chain-Interoperability Protocol) and linked to a sub-name.
+In this way, the ENS-based registry can be used as a universal registry for communication profiles, regardless of where the actual information is ultimately published.

 #### 3.3.4.
-Cross-chain
+Token-based Functions

+A special capability of Web3 technology is that values can be digitally linked, locked, or transmitted.
+This is used by dm3 to effectively implement various functions, e.g. spam protection, extended privacy functions.

 ### 3.4.
 Interoperability

+Most messengers currently in use are closed ecosystems.
+Communication between users of different platforms is not possible because the protocols and infrastructures are not compatible or, in the past, even interoperability was actively prevented by the service providers.
+From the point of view of many users, interoperability is important and desirable.
+Interoperability can be divided into different levels: ???

 #### 3.4.1.
 Gateways to other networks